 While still relatively unusual, some skincare companies have started using human stem cells.
 These companies use stem cells from unfertilized human eggs—NOT fertilized embryos.
 When applied topically, human stem cells can help reactivate the naturally occurring stem cells in your skin, helping to slow the aging process while repairing visible wrinkles and lines.

 If you’re concerned about the internal side effects of stem cells, keep in mind that unlike injectable treatments, topical products do not reach the dermis, where blood vessels are located.
 However, as with all topical products, there is some risk of allergic reaction like redness and irritation with stem cell skincare.
-Always conduct a patch test before applying to your face.
+Always conduct a patch test before applying stem cell skin care to your face.

-Questions about stem cells in skincare?
+Questions about stem cell skin treatment?
 Shoot me a message in the comments section below.
 Eager for more skincare knowledge?
 Sign up for my email updates to stay on top of the latest trends!